GerardWassink/GAW_Measure_Current/README.md

 ## Notes

+### General
+This setup measures the current usage in milli Amperes of my:
+- 5 Volt power supply
+- 12 Volt power supply
+- DCC power from the Z21 command station

 ### ACS712
 The ACS712 library did not give very reliable results (or I didn't understand it properly), so I ditched the use of that.
 Instead I found code to address the module myself and implemented that.